SiddhantChauhan1/Searching-Sorting-Algorithms/README.md

   </li>

   <li><b> Merge Sort </b>
-    <p> Keeps dividing the Array; after completely dividing, compares the single elements and merges them one by one.
+    <p> Keeps dividing the Array; after completely dividing, compares the single elements and merges them into a single sorted array one by one.
 Faster sorting at the cost of some extra memory. </p>
     <table>
       <tr>
         <th>Worst Case</th>